vimalavinisha/angular2-image-popup/README.md

 Check `CONTRIBUTING.md` in this repository.
 To understand how to contribute to an open source project, [HERE](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) you can find useful information.

+When you create a pull request, please, format your code to be consistent with the existing code.
+I suggest to use [WebStorm](https://www.jetbrains.com/webstorm/) as IDE and when you commit don't use a third party software, but the official command line `git`.
+In this way, [prettier](https://prettier.io/) will run using my configuration and it will auto-format the code.
+If it will fail, add files with `git add .` again and retry.

 Also, if you want to generate the `internal library documentation`, run `npm run docs` and open `./docs/typedoc/index.html`.